SenDevGmbH/SenDevXafDashboards/README.md

 After opening the SenDev.Xaf.Dashboards.sln in Visual Studio, go to the solution properties and set the SenDev.Xaf.Dashboards.Win and SenDev.Xaf.Dashboards.Web projects to "Start":
 <img src="images/SolutionProperties.png" width="600">

-The web application needs allways to be started, since it hosting a WCF Service for job scheduler.
+The web application needs always to be started, since it hosting a WCF Service for job scheduler.